mortylen/ml-compass-guide/README.md

-# ML Compass
+# ML Compass Guide

-Welcome to ML Compass!
+Welcome to ML Compass.

 This is a personal project I’m developing solo in my spare time, mostly during nights after my full-time job.
 As this is a one-man show, progress might be gradual, so I appreciate your patience and support while I build this resource step by step.